facebook/react/docs/docs/context.md

 ---
 id: context
 title: Context
-permalink: docs-old/context.html
+permalink: docs/context.html
-prev: advanced-performance.html
 ---

-One of React's biggest strengths is that it's easy to track the flow of data through your React components.
-When you look at a component, you can easily see exactly which props are being passed in which makes your apps easy to reason about.
+With React, it's easy to track the flow of data through your React components.
+When you look at a component, you can see which props are being passed, which makes your apps easy to reason about.

-Occasionally, you want to pass data through the component tree without having to pass the props down manually at every level.
-React's "context" feature lets you do this.
+In some cases, you want to pass data through the component tree without having to pass the props down manually at every level.
+There are several popular libraries that help you do this, like [Redux](https://github.com/reactjs/redux) and [MobX](https://github.com/mobxjs/mobx).
+You can also do this directly in React with the powerful "context" API.

 > Note:
 >
 > Context is an advanced and experimental feature.
-The API is likely to change in future releases.
+If you are not an experienced React developer, you do not want to use context.
+If you are getting annoyed by passing props down manually through many levels of a tree, first try using [Redux](https://github.com/reactjs/redux) or [MobX](https://github.com/mobxjs/mobx).
 >
-> Most applications will never need to use context.
-Especially if you are just getting started with React, you likely do not want to use context.
-Using context will make your code harder to understand because it makes the data flow less clear.
-It is similar to using global variables to pass state through your application.
->
 > **If you have to use context, use it sparingly.**
 >
 > Regardless of whether you're building an application or a library, try to isolate your use of context to a small area and avoid using the context API directly when possible so that it's easier to upgrade when the API changes.

-## Passing info automatically through a tree
+## Passing Data Through A Tree

 Suppose you have a structure like: